BUSINESS SUCCESSION PLANNING FOR SMALL BUSINESS OWNERS IN LOUISIANA

 AND WAIT-AND-SEE BUY-SELL AGREEMENTS

-A BSA is commonly structured in one of three general formats: An Entity BSA, a Cross-Purchase BSA or a Wait-And-See BSA.
+A BSA for business succession planning is commonly structured in one of three general formats: An Entity BSA, a Cross-Purchase BSA or a Wait-And-See BSA.
 Under an Entity BSA, the business entity itself agrees to purchase the interest of a business owner.
 Conversely, under a Cross-Purchase BSA, the business owners agree to purchase one another’s interests.
 The Wait-And-See BSA gives the entity a first option to purchase the interest before the remaining business owner(s).

 In addition to these three general formats, a One-Way BSA may be used when there is one business owner and the purchaser is a third party.
 The selection of the appropriate BSA format is critical for a variety of tax and non-tax reasons beyond the scope of this discussion.
 However, no BSA is complete without a proper funding plan.
 Like a beautiful automobile without fuel in the tank, a BSA without cash to fund the purchase is going nowhere.